 - 1) The variance will not be contrary to the public interest; - 2) Special conditions exist such that a literal enforcement of the provisions of the chapter will / will not result in unnecessary hardship; and - 3) The spirit of the chapter shall be observed and substantial justice done to the applicant and the surrounding neighborhood by granting the variance.

-If the Board is inclined to approve this request, the following conditions should apply:
+If the Board is inclined to approve this request, the following condition should apply:

-- 1) Obtain all required permits for the structure; - 2) Provision of gutters and downspouts; and - 3) Full compliance with all other municipal codes and ordinances.
+- 1) Obtain all required permits for the structure; and - 2) Full compliance with all other municipal codes and ordinances.